ctalk/my-demo-repository/README.md

 - The menu options allow you to create employee accounts, clear the data from the DBMS, and generate test data.

+### Tests
+Some of the app's tests for successful operations use DBMS data that you can generate from the admin menu.
+So in order to run the tests, log in as admin, and select the option, "Generate test data."
+The test data can co-exist with actual data, you can select this option at any time.